ScRiPt1337/Exsploit/README.md

 5> Done()

-Developer mode should be on in victim device
+Make sure that Developer mode is on in victim device